 Prepping for Your Golden Years: A Beginner's Guide to Retirement

 According to a study conducted by GoBankingRates in 2016, nearly 33 percent of Americans report having no savings tucked away in a retirement account.
 While the remaining percentage of adults have started saving, around 23 percent of them have saved less than $10,000.
 With retirement costing significantly more than half of what Americans have prepared for, it comes as no surprise that seniors are remaining employed well into their seventies and beyond.
+A study conducted by LendEDU stated that 54.6% of older Americans do not believe they have enough saved for retirement, while 18.8% were unsure if they did.
 Around 19 percent of seniors, in fact, are still working on a part-time basis.
 This is the highest reported rate in over 50 years.
 However, this notion is encouraging younger professionals to think ahead to their golden years.

 When to Start Saving